Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 ## Enneagram Relationship Conclusion

 There are near infinite possibilities for how a person can think, feel and behave in a relationship therefore this is all to be taken with a grain of salt.
 It is however helpful to be aware of common tendencies that the types display and that you might be prone to.
 The hope is that you use this information to bring your best self forward in all your relationships. ❤️

+If you liked this checkout [how each Enneagram type approaches a first date](/blog/enneagram/enneagram-types-on-a-first-date)